Drenso/symfony-oidc/README.md

 You will need to update your User Provider to implement the methods from the `OidcUserProviderInterface`.
 Two methods need to be implemented:

-- `ensureUserExists(string $userIdentifier, OidcUserData $userData)`: Implement this method to bootstrap a new account using the data available from the passed `OidcUserData` object.
+- `ensureUserExists(string $userIdentifier, OidcUserData $userData, ?\Drenso\OidcBundle\Model\OidcTokens $oidcTokens = null)`:
+  Implement this method to bootstrap a new account using the data available from the passed `OidcUserData` object.
   The identifier is a configurable property from the user data, which defaults to `sub`.
   If the account cannot be bootstrapped, authentication will be impossible as the User Provider will not be capable of retrieving the user.
 - `loadOidcUser(string $userIdentifier): UserInterface`: Implement this method to retrieve the user based on the identifier.
 We use a dedicated method instead of Symfony's default `loadUserByIdentifier` to allow you to detect where